 We awarded the Wild Reeds Whiskey Bourbon Cask a RATING: GOOD.

 If it was aged a bit longer, it might show some interesting potential.
-We will definitely keep an eye on this distillery.
 Have you tried it yet?
 What did you think?

 Related Article: Three Ships 10 yo Single Malt